 First, apply masking tape to set boundary and apply paint (we are using the acrylic paint bought from the 100yen shop in this photo)

 Just drip a certain amount of the product and spread it over the desired area.
 The viscosity has almost the same feeling as the ordinary acrylic paint.

 However, Turner's Jet Black also has its drawbacks.
-It is the lack of abrasion resistant.
+Especially its lack of abrasion resistance.

-Even by touching with a light force, a mark will become evident.
-Even just by a single touch of a finger, it will absorb the skin oil, or a clear white mark will retain on the surface.
+Even by touching it lightly, marks will become evident.
+If touched even by a single finger, it will absorb the skin oil, or a clear white mark will retain on the surface.
 The matte surface after painting is very delicate and is difficult to operate unless it is not touched at all.
 Please be careful.

 I feel that the powder fall problem (with the camera) is not so serious in this case.
 It did not feel like the black powder come to touch.

 The matte surface of Black 2.0 has a slightly rough touch, and the trace is less noticeable even if touched.
 Perhaps the matte layer is made of microbeads.
 In addition, I can feel that the concealability is very good because I can not see the ground even in the thin film part.

 (By the way, when I compared the reflection prevention processing of the lens hood inside of Nikon, it was the same level as Black 2.0.)